-The Music and Theatre Arts Department offers a minor in music.
-You can supplement your academic major by studying music at an in-depth level.
-In addition to this program, numerous courses and performing ensembles are available to all Shippensburg University students.
+The Music and Theatre Arts Department offers a music minor that supplements your any academic major by studying music at an in-depth level.

 What Will I Learn?

 Since music pervades society, the Music and Theatre Arts Department seeks to increase students’ awareness of the musical world and influence their cultural lives through critical listening and active participation in music making.
 The music minor has a full range of courses including music theory, music history/literature, as well as performing ensembles for every interest.

 The Undergraduate Catalog provides details about program requirements.

 What Types of Careers Could I Get With This Degree?

 A large number of our music minor graduates continue to explore their performing medium by participating in professional, regional or community ensembles.
 The minor complements many majors related to leadership, creativity, organization skills, discipline, practical experience and critical thinking.
 Many alumni continue to work with school and community groups outside of their daily routine and some often incorporate their experiences within their professional lives.

 What Kinds of Experiences Could I Have on Campus?